-As shown in Table 4 below, after meeting mandated reserves required by City Ordinances and the City Charter (mandated emergency reserves) & Oakland Municipal Employees' Retirement System (OMERS) totaling \$99.44 million, the preliminary estimated FY 2021-22 available Fund Balance is \$36.30 million (Unaudited Ending Fund Balance - Obligations).
-The estimated FY 2021-22 available Fund Balance is the amount of unobligated funding available to the City in the GPF.
+As shown in Table 4 on the following page, after meeting mandated reserves required by City Ordinances and the City Charter (mandated emergency reserves) & Oakland Municipal Employees' Retirement System (OMERS) totaling \$154.69 million, the preliminary estimated FY 2021-22 available Fund Balance is \$59.93 million (Unaudited Ending Fund Balance - Obligations).
+The estimated FY 2021-22 available Fund Balance is the amount of unobligated funding available to the City in the GPF, however for this reporting period this amount has been assumed the use in the Mid-Cycle Proposed Budget, yielding \$0 as the current projection.